 Change directories in CMD by dragging the folder

-If becoming a Terminal pro is what you’re after, then being able to change your terminal directories is just one of many hacks you’ll be mastering along the way.
-Make no mistake, as this is only the beginning, and you’ll be learning a lot more when you dive into the Command prompt more deeply.
+If becoming a pro in Windows Terminal is what you’re after, then being able to change your terminal directories is just one of many hacks you’ll be mastering along the way.
+Make no mistake, as this is only the beginning, and you’ll be learning a lot more when you dive into the Command Prompt more in-depth.